intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ### Extremely slow training when BF16 is on

-Using BFloat16 mixed precision in PyTorch or PyTorch-Lightning training may result in around 150x slower per step than the traditional way.
+Using BFloat16 mixed precision in PyTorch or PyTorch-Lightning training may result in around 150x slower than the traditional way.

 ### WARNING:root:avx512 disabled, fall back to non-ipex mode.